devpro/learn-kubernetes/docs/certifications/cks/6-monitoring-logging-runtime-security.md

-# Monitoring, Logging and Runtime Security
+# Monitoring, logging and runtime security

 > Perform behavioral analytics of syscall process and file activities at the host and container level to detect malicious activities
 > Detect threats within physical infrastructure, apps, networks, data, users and workloads